palberque/DannysDiner/README.md

 ## Bonus questions

-The following questions are related creating basic data tables that Danny and his team can use to quickly derive insights without needing to join the underlying tables using SQL.
+The following questions are related to creating basic data tables that Danny and his team can use to quickly derive insights without needing to join the underlying tables using SQL.
 An export of these queries could be useful to create a sales dashboard in PowerBi or Tableau

 ### 11) Recreate the following table output using the available data: